Yom Kippur War

 Most of the large equipment arrived after the ceasefire.
 The total cost of the equipment was approximately US$800 million (US$4,14 billion today).

-On October 13 and 15, Egyptian air defense radars detected an aircraft at an altitude of 25,000 meters (82,000 ft) and a speed of Mach 3, making it impossible to intercept wither by fighter or SAM missiles.
+On October 13 and 15, Egyptian air defense radars detected an aircraft at an altitude of 25,000 meters (82,000 ft) and a speed of Mach 3, making it impossible to intercept either by fighter or SAM missiles.

 The speed and altitude were those of intelligence provided by the reconnaissance flights helped the Israelis prepare for the Egyptian attack on October 14 and assisted it in conducting Operation Stouthearted Men.